 sept.
 1, 2020

-“The ongoing national reckoning with systemic racism in America in recent months cannot be separated from the COVID-19 crisis, which has disproportionally ravaged Black communities,” said Courtenay Barton, Cleveland Foundation program director for arts & culture and racial equity initiatives.
+“The ongoing national reckoning with systemic racism in America cannot be separated from the COVID-19 crisis, which has disproportionally ravaged Black communities,” said Courtenay Barton, Cleveland Foundation program director for arts & culture and racial equity initiatives.
 “Similar to our community’s response to COVID-19, now is the time for philanthropy to show a sense of urgency to address systemic racism.
 Black-led and Black-serving social change organizations are the frontline workers in this effort, and we must invest in them just as we have invested in the workers on the frontlines of the COVID-19 pandemic.”